alynes/portfolio/RESUME.md

                 "Austin exemplifies working smarter.
                 He effortlessly finds opportunities for improvement and seizes them, increasing productivity and positivity in everything he does.
-                I am confident Austin will perform exceptionally in the face of any challenge thrown his way."
+                I am confident Austin will continue to perform exceptionally in all challenges thrown his way."
             </div>
             <br/>
             <div class="p-info">